MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-notes-analysis.md

 ---
-title: "Configure notes analysis for Sales Insights | MicrosoftDocs"
+title: "Configure notes analysis (Sales Insights) | MicrosoftDocs"
 description: "Configure and enable notes analysis to display intelligent suggestions when your users enter an activity on the timeline." ms.date: 08/10/2020 ms.custom: